klincke/MicroWineBar/README.md

 	download [miniconda](https://docs.conda.io/en/latest/miniconda.html) and install as described there
 but one can also use another Python installation

-##### Python environment
+##### Python virtual environment
 It is also recommended to set up a Python environment.
 I experienced problems with matplotlib version 3.1.x.
 If you are using anaconda, virtualenv is already installed, otherwise you need to run `pip install virtualenv` to install it.
 To set up a Python environment open a terminal and type `virtualenv NAMEOFYOURTESTENV` and change NAMEOFYOURTESTENV to your preferred name of the environment.
 To activate your python environment type `source NAMEOFYOURTESTENV/bin/activate`.
 Inside you environment you can install and run MicroWineBar.
-Afterward deactivate the environment by typing `deactivate`.
+Afterwards deactivate the environment by typing `deactivate`.

 #### Install MicroWineBar
 Note: Remember to activate you Python environment if you use one.